 The adoption of the new standard resulted in the recognition of lease liabilities of \$228.6 million and right-of-use assets of \$223.8 million, net of accrued liabilities related to the leases of \$4.8 million, recognized as at January 1, 2019 in the interim condensed consolidated balance sheet.
 From an earnings perspective, while timing differences may exist, the new standard results in a decrease in operating rent expense essentially replaced by increases in finance and depreciation expenses as recognized in the interim condensed consolidated statement of operations.
-As such, the adoption of IFRS 16 did not have a significant impact on the Company's operating results and the financial metrics for the quarter ended March 31, 2019 outlined above other than "Adjusted EBITDA".
-The adoption of IFRS 16 contributed approximately 7% of the year-over-year growth in Adjusted EBITDA due to the recognition of depreciation expense on right-of-use assets, in lieu of operating rent expense, as required by the new standard.
-The adoption of the new standard is further explained in "Recently adopted and applicable accounting standards and policies" in this MD&A and note 1(d)(i) of the financial statements for the three months ended March 31, 2019.
+As such, the adoption of IFRS 16 did not have a significant impact on the Company's operating results and the financial metrics for the three and nine months ended September 30, 2019 outlined above other than "Adjusted EBITDA".
+The adoption of IFRS 16 contributed approximately 8% of the year-to-date year-over-year growth in Adjusted EBITDA due to the recognition of depreciation expense on right-of-use assets, in lieu of operating rent expense, as required by the new standard.
+The adoption of the new standard is further explained in "Recently adopted and applicable accounting standards and policies" in this MD&A and note 1(d)(i) of the financial statements for the three and nine months ended September 30, 2019.